Gaetano Castrovilli: Lazio and loan to Monza

 In July 2024, Castrovilli joined Lazio on a free transfer.
 On 31 January 2025, he was loaned to Monza for the remainder of the 2024–25 season.

 Return to Bari

 On 21 August 2025, Castrovilli returned to Bari on a one-season deal.

+Cesena

+On 2 February 2026, Castrovilli signed a contract with Cesena until 30 June 2026.

 International career

 Castrovilli made his senior debut for Italy under manager Roberto Mancini, on 15 November 2019, coming on as a late substitute for Lorenzo Insigne in a 3–0 away win over Bosnia and Herzegovina, in a Euro 2020 qualifier.

 Following an injury to Lorenzo Pellegrini, Castrovilli was called-up in June 2021 by Mancini for Italy's UEFA Euro 2020 squad.
 He made his first and only appearance of the tournament in Italy's final group match, a 1–0 victory against Wales in Rome on 20 June, coming on as a late second-half substitute for Matteo Pessina; the result allowed them to top their group.
 On 11 July, Castrovilli won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time.